 Figure 16.–Estimated average weekly exploitation rate on the Berners River coho salmon return by the commercial troll fishery and Lynn Canal commercial drift gillnet fishery, 1990–2014.

 While the troll fishery harvested an estimated average of 28.7% of available Berners River coho salmon, the Lynn Canal drift gillnet fishery accounted for an average of 34.4% of available adults after removal by other fisheries (Figure 17; Appendix A8).
-In comparing the most recent 15-year period (2000–2014) with the earlier period of higher all-fishery exploitation rates (1989–1999), the average estimated removal rate showed proportionately similar decreases in the primary harvesting fisheries, from 34% to 25% for the troll fishery and from 41% to 29% for the Lynn Canal drift gillnet fishery, while the overall exploitation rate by all fisheries decreased from 63% to 49%.
-The peak exploitation/removal rate by the troll fishery (49%) occurred in 1989, while the peak removal rate by the Lynn Canal drift gillnet fishery (71%) and by all fisheries combined occurred in 1995, when a substantial number of drift gillnet vessels entered Berners Bay and harvested nearly half of the surviving run in a single opening in statistical week 38, most of which were reportedly harvested during a single night.
+In comparing the most recent 15-year period (2000–2014) with the earlier period (1989–1999) with higher all-fishery exploitation rates, the average estimated removal rate showed proportionately similar decreases in the primary harvesting fisheries, from 34% to 25% for the troll fishery and from 41% to 29% for the Lynn Canal drift gillnet fishery.
+The peak exploitation/removal rate (same rate because troll harvest are first to be removed) by the troll fishery (49%) occurred in 1989, while the peak removal rate by the Lynn Canal drift gillnet fishery (71%) and by all fisheries combined occurred in 1995, when a substantial number of drift gillnet vessels entered Berners Bay and harvested nearly half of the surviving run in a single opening in statistical week 38, most of which were reportedly harvested during a single night.

-Although the all-fishery exploitation rate was generally high in the 1990s, the decade average of 63% was influenced by extensive troll and drift gillnet fishery restrictions in 1997 aimed primarily at conserving a weak Taku River coho salmon return.
-The combined restrictions resulted in a 1997 exploitation rate of only 29.6%, with the troll and Lynn Canal drift gillnet fisheries, which removed 13.9% and 15.3% of the Berners River stock available to each fishery, respectively.
+; In 1997 with fisheries restrictions for weak Taku River coho salmon, the troll and Lynn Canal drift gillnet fisheries, removed 13.9% and 15.3% of the Berners River stock available to each fishery, respectively.
 Excluding 1997, the average all-fishery exploitation rate in the 1990s was 67%, with the Lynn Canal drift gillnet fishery having a greater average influence on escapement (average removal rate 47%) compared with the troll fishery (average exploitation/removal rate 34%).
-During the subsequent period of generally lower exploitation (2000–2014), the average removal rate by the Lynn Canal drift gillnet fishery decreased proportionately more but still remained higher at 1.2 times the removal rate by the troll fishery compared with a ratio of 1.4-to-1 in the 1990s.
+During the subsequent period of generally lower exploitation (2000–2014), the average removal rate by the Lynn Canal drift gillnet fishery decreased proportionately more but still remained higher at 1.2 times the removal rate by the troll fishery compared with a ratio of 1.4 to 1 in the 1990s.